Cardonomy/Terms-of-Service/TermsofService & Privacy Policy.md

-Terms of Service
+# Terms of Service

-Last updated: August 22nd, 2025
+**Last updated: August 22nd, 2025**

 Thank you for your interest in Cardonomy (the “Bot”, “Game”, "Service", and “Website”), developed by the Cardonomy team ("we", "us", “our”).
 To keep the game functional and provide the best possible experience, we collect some necessary data from Discord users (the "User", "you", "they", "their") who interact with the game, as well as from the respective Discord guilds (the "Server(s)") where Cardonomy has been added.

 This document outlines:

-How we handle your data
+- How we handle your data
-The intended use of our services
+- The intended use of our services
-Our membership monetisation policy
+- Our membership monetisation policy
-Your rights and responsibilities as a player or server owner
+- Your rights and responsibilities as a player or server owner

-1. Data We Collect
+**1. Data We Collect**
 To deliver the best experience to both Discord and our players, we collect the following data:

-User ID: Your unique Discord account identifier.
+**User ID:** Your unique Discord account identifier.
 This links your game progress, card collections, and membership perks to your account.

-Guild ID: Your server’s unique Discord identifier.
+**Guild ID:** Your server’s unique Discord identifier.
 This stores server-specific settings and VIP perks.

-Channel ID: Your channel’s unique Discord identifier.
+**Channel ID:** Your channel’s unique Discord identifier.
 Used to manage bot permissions and deliver channel-specific features.

-User verification data: Network data transmitted during OAuth2 login to verify identity and enforce rules.
+**User verification data:** Network data transmitted during OAuth2 login to verify identity and enforce rules.

-Transaction data: Information provided by payment processors (e.g., Ko-fi, Stripe, PayPal) when you purchase a membership, used for support, fraud prevention, and perk delivery.
+**Transaction data:** Information provided by payment processors (e.g., Ko-fi, Stripe, PayPal) when you purchase a membership, used for support, fraud prevention, and perk delivery.

-2. Data We Analyze (But Do Not Store)
+**2. Data We Analyze (But Do Not Store)**
 We may temporarily process:

 Discord messages sent to or near the bot, for the purpose of detecting spam, automation abuse, or cheating.

 We do not sell or share collected data with third parties.

-3. Privacy Requests
+**3. Privacy Requests**
 You may request deletion of your data or raise privacy concerns via:
 📧 cardonomybiz@gmail.com
 or through our official Discord support server. https://discord.gg/v6D8YuezGF

-4. Intended Use of Cardonomy
+**4. Intended Use of Cardonomy**
 Cardonomy is a free-to-play collectible anime card game on Discord.
 Features include card collecting, pack opening, PvP battles, market trading, coin generation, collection challenges, and cosmetic customization.

 You agree to: